fuzzymfx/oldblog/src/pages/InfeasibleWeb3.md

 ## Social

-### The majority of crypto is shady, even for artists.
+### The majority of crypto is shady, even for artists {#the-majority-of-crypto-is-shady-even-for-artists}

 Cryptocurrency is always found in a massive web of controversy, frauds and scams.
 Show me one successful crypto project that has served a real purpose,